SniperPickAxe/FVT-fabric-modified/README.md

 * ### Trigger AutoAttack (keybindable)

-    Automatically attacks entities if you place your crosshair over them and in reach.
+    Automatically attacks living beings (not players) if you place your crosshair over them and in reach.
 Primarily meant for AFK farms.

 ## Preview (v1.7.1)